antarctica/packer-vm-templates/README.md

 ### Committing changes

-The [Git flow](sian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow is used to manage development of this package.
+The [Git flow](sian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow is used to manage the development of this package.

-Discrete changes should be made within feature branches, created from and merged back into develop (where small one-line changes may be made directly).
+* Discrete changes should be made within feature branches, created from and merged back into develop (where small changes may be made directly)

-When ready to release a set of features/changes create a release branch from develop, update documentation as required and merge into master with a tagged, semantic version (e.g. v1.2.3).
+* When ready to release a set of features/changes, create a release branch from develop, update documentation as required and merge into master with a tagged, semantic version (e.g. v1.2.3)

-After releases the master branch should be merged with develop to restart the process.
-High impact bugs can be addressed in hotfix branches, created from and merged into master directly (and then into develop).
+* After each release, the master branch should be merged with develop to restart the process
+* High impact bugs can be addressed in hotfix branches, created from and merged into master (then develop) directly

 ### Issue tracking

 Issues, bugs, improvements, questions, suggestions and other tasks related to this package are managed through the BAS Web & Applications Team Jira project ([BASWEB](https://jira.ceh.ac.uk/browse/BASWEB)).

 ### License